needle-mirror/com.unity.netcode/Documentation~/network-connection.md

 > [!NOTE]
 > The server does not raise any events when it successfully `Binds`, nor when it begins to `Listen`.
 Use existing APIs to query these statuses.

-## Connection Approval
+## Connection approval

+You can optionally require connection approval for every client connection on the server.
+Approval should be used to validate connections attempting to connect with this server, for the purposes of player convenience (whitelists & blacklists, password protected servers etc) and validation (user must pass a secret token - received by the matchmaking response - to ensure that only matchmade players may join this server).

+When connection approval is enabled, the following changes apply:
+* Clients can only send `IApprovalRpcCommand` RPCs to the server for processing during the `Handshake` and `Approval` phases.
+* All clients move from the `Handshake` state to the `Approval` state, rather than directly to `Connected`.
+* The server must manually approve each connection by adding the `ConnectionApproved` component to its connection entity.
+* The `NetworkId` is only assigned after connection approval succeeds.
+If approval is denied, the client is disconnected.
+* The approval process has a timeout (see [ClientServerTickRate.HandshakeApprovalTimeoutMS](https://docs.unity3d.com/Packages/com.unity.netcode@latest/index.html?subfolder=/api/Unity.NetCode.ClientServerTickRate.HandshakeApprovalTimeoutMS.html)), and therefore, may do so.

-It's optional to require connection approval for every client connection on the server.
-When this is enabled the clients can only send `IApprovalRpcCommand` RPCs to the server for processing.
-The RPC payload could contain any authentication token or anything required to verify the client is allowed to continue.
-A network ID is only assigned after connection approval and any non-approval RPC is discarded and results in a disconnection.
-It's possible to send multiple RPCs, as long as they are all of the IApprovalRpcCommand type.
-To approve a connection the server need to add a `ConnectionApproved` component to the network connection entity and the connection flow continue.
+To reiterate: During the `Handshake` and `Approval` phases, a client may send multiple RPCs, as long as each is of the `IApprovalRpcCommand` RPC type.
+These RPC payloads can contain authentication tokens, player identities, or anything required to verify that the client is allowed to continue.
+To approve a connection, the server needs to add a `ConnectionApproved` component to the network connection entity and the connection flow will continue.

 The `NetworkStreamDriver` has a `RequireConnectionApproval` field which must be set to true on both client and server for proper connection flow.